The global skills and competency framework for the digital world

 Service level management SLMO

-Agreeing targets for service levels and assessing, monitoring, and managing the delivery of services against the targets.
+Agreeing targets for service levels and assessing, monitoring and managing the delivery of services against the targets.

 Guidance notes

-Activities may include — but are not limited to:
+Activities may include, but are not limited to:

 • planning, implementation, control, review and audit of service provision, to meet customer business requirements

-• negotiating, implementing and monitoring service level agreements
+• negotiating, implementing and monitoring service level agreements or service expectations

 • managing operational facilities to provide the agreed levels of service